MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/change-the-emergency-address-for-a-user.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: "Procedura per cambiare l'indirizzo di emergenza per un utente per l'utilizzo con la Rete telefonica pubblica commutata (PSTN) negli Stati Uniti e in Europe. " ms.openlocfilehash: e27ea228972ceead0838cff481a0db983c503b02 ms.sourcegitcommit: 19fb0279985251c00cd507a8d13b8499b19e2808 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 09/28/2018 ms.locfileid: "25347102"
+description: "Come modificare l'indirizzo di emergenza per un utente di lavorare con il telefono rete PSTN (Public Switched) Stati Uniti e Europe. "
+ROBOTS: NOINDEX
+ms.openlocfilehash: 8dac43120fafa1a98e441b983b673e78d2a24d75
+ms.sourcegitcommit: f0dec487e2893a171c7e701bfcf598076f5245b7
+ms.translationtype: MT
+ms.contentlocale: it-IT
+ms.lasthandoff: 11/15/2018
+ms.locfileid: "26538960"
 ---
 # <a name="change-the-emergency-address-for-a-user"></a>Modificare l’indirizzo per gli interventi di emergenza per un utente

-Durante la configurazione dei Piani di chiamata in Office 365, devi assegnare un indirizzo di emergenza a ciascun numero di telefono o utente.
-Nei paesi europei, l'indirizzo di emergenza è associato al numero di telefono quando lo si ottiene da Office 365 o quando si trasferisce un numero di telefono in Office 365.
-Negli Stati Uniti, l'indirizzo di emergenza è associato al numero di telefono quando viene assegnato all'utente. È possibile cambiare l'indirizzo di emergenza se l'utente a cui è assegnato si sposta in una nuova posizione.
-Per ulteriori informazioni sugli indirizzi di emergenza e posizioni, vedere [quali sono posizioni di emergenza, indirizzi e il routing delle chiamate?](/microsoftteams/what-are-emergency-locations-addresses-and-call-routing)
+When you are setting up Calling Plans in Office 365, you will need to assign an emergency address to each phone number or user.
+In European countries, the emergency address is associated with the phone number when you get it from Office 365 or when you transfer a phone number over to Office 365.
+In the United States, the emergency address is associated with the phone number when it is assigned to the user.
+The emergency address can be changed if the user it is assigned to moves to a new location.
+For more about emergency addresses and locations, see [What are emergency locations, addresses and call routing?](/microsoftteams/what-are-emergency-locations-addresses-and-call-routing)

 Per informazioni su come ottenere Piani di chiamata in Office 365 e il relativo costo, consulta [Licenze per componenti aggiuntivi per Skype for Business e Microsoft Teams](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).